 When a vocal recording sounds like the singer has a box over his/her head, that’s usually because there is too much low end – typically frequencies at and below 25 Hz.
 That sound is usually called “muddy” or “muffled.”
 See yesterday’s post for a review of frequencies: Some Good Equalization and Frequency Basics.

-This can be caused by a number of different things, such as not using the correct mic for the singer (yes, some mics that sound awesome on one person may not sound good on someone else), or just using the wrong kind of mic (like recording with an SM58, which is great for live stuff but not so great on recording – but see the point above about certain mics sounding great for some folks!), recording in a location with poor acoustics (some folks record in closets trying to make vocal booths, but end up making the sound worse rather than better), or just having the wrong effects on the recording, like adding a tube-effect or something else that alters the tone.
+This can be caused by a number of different things, such as not using the correct mic for the singer (yes, some mics that sound awesome on one person may not sound good on someone else), or just using the wrong kind of mic (like recording with a Shure SM58, which is great for live stuff but not so great on recording – but see the point above about certain mics sounding great for some folks!), recording in a location with poor acoustics (some folks record in closets trying to make vocal booths, but end up making the sound worse rather than better), or just having the wrong effects on the recording, like adding a tube-effect or something else that alters the tone.
 Sometimes it might even be that you accidentally recorded a copy of the voice, and they might be out-of-phase with one another.
 I’ve done that;).
 See Monday’s article for a primer on phase – What Does Phase Mean In Audio Recording?

 Usually though, you can fix the problem in one of 3 ways.